 Alejandro Mayorkas was sworn in as Secretary of the Department of Homeland Security by President Biden on February 2, 2021.

-Mayorkas is the first Latino and immigrant confirmed to serve as Secretary of Homeland Security.
-He has led a distinguished 30-year career as a law enforcement official and a nationally-recognized lawyer in the private sector.
+A political refugee born in Havana, Cuba, Mayorkas is the first Latino and immigrant confirmed to serve as Secretary of Homeland Security.
+He has led a distinguished 30-year career as a law enforcement official and a nationally recognized lawyer in the private sector.
 Mayorkas served as the Deputy Secretary of the U.S. Department of Homeland Security from 2013 to 2016, and as the Director of U.S. Citizenship and Immigration Services from 2009 to 2013.
 During his tenure at DHS, he led the development and implementation of DACA, negotiated cybersecurity and homeland security agreements with foreign governments, led the Department’s response to Ebola and Zika, helped build and administer the Blue Campaign to combat human trafficking, and developed an emergency relief program for orphaned youth following the tragic January 2010 earthquake in Haiti.
 Mayorkas also created the Fraud Detection and National Security Directorate to better ensure the integrity of the legal immigration system.

 Mayorkas received his bachelor’s degree with distinction from the University of California at Berkeley and a law degree from Loyola Law School.